-The Doris-Madrid Tailings Management Area Operations, Maintenance, and Surveillance Manual (Agnico Eagle 2024c) details the management and monitoring of tailings and wastes deposited in the Doris TIA.
+The Doris-Madrid Tailings Management Area Operations, Maintenance, and Surveillance Manual details the management and monitoring of tailings and wastes deposited in the Doris TIA.

 The TIA at Doris is located approximately 1.5 km east of Doris mine within the basin of the former Tail Lake.
 The TIA is in use and listed on Schedule 2 of the Metal and Diamond Mining Effluent Regulations (MDMER).
 The North Dam was constructed in 2012 to contain reclaim water in the TIA.
-No tailings have been placed against the North Dam.
 The South Dam was constructed in 2018 to contain tailings solids.
 A raise to the South Dam and the construction of the West Dam will be required when operations resume to attain the permitted capacity of 18 Million tonnes.

-During Care and Maintenance there will be no active deposition of tailings in the Doris TIA thus activities will be limited to water management for discharge to the receiving environment.
+During Care & Maintenance there will be no active deposition of tailings in the Doris TIA thus activities will be limited to approved water management activities and approved discharge to the receiving environment.
 Water management will require a new spillway and internal berm(s) at the TIA to address an alternative water management strategy for mine water and for the TIA water to remain in regulatory compliance for discharge to the receiving environment.

-Work was initiated in 2022 to build a new effluent water treatment plant (EWTP) at the TIA to address the exceedance of authorized discharge criteria prior to discharge.
+Work was initiated in 2022 to build a new effluent water treatment plant (EWTP) at the TIA to improve future water quality prior to discharge.
 In 2023, an interim dike was constructed, allowing the segregation of saline and non-saline water.
 Saline water (mine water) is stored between the interim dike and the South Dam of the TIA; non-saline (contact water) is stored between the interim dike and North Dam.
-Dewatering of the TIA will continue during Care and Maintenance to maintain the lowest possible levels.
+Dewatering of the TIA will continue during Care & Maintenance to maintain the lowest possible levels.